 Keep it short and to the point.
 Don’t ramble on.
 Give the impression that your time is valuable … because it is.

 Make it more about them and less about you.

 Namedrop – friends in common, referrals, and so on – if applicable.

 Stay positive, enthusiastic, and genuine.

 Look to these providers if you want to add voicemail dropping to your prospecting tool belt:

 Relatively new on the scene of voice mail drops is LinkedIn Voice Message.
 LinkedIn Voice Message allows you to leave a voice mail in a prospect’s LinkedIn inbox, just like you would on their phone.

 Morgan Ingram of JBarrows dove into how to use LinkedIn Voice Message for your sales prospecting cadences in his interview of the sales prospecting summit.
-Click here to watch the whole interview, and see below for his 10-30-10 approach to leaving effective messages.

 The prospecting game is never over.
 You always need more in the funnel.
 Voicemail dropping, partnered with cold email, is a powerful one-two punch for any sales department, regardless of industry or niche.

 Voicemail dropping is 100% compliant, generates up to a 96% listen rate vs. 15% connect to live person rate, and is just one example of the integration between digital and analog that’s possible in the modern world.